 - When a negative thought pops up, tell it to shut up.
 Don’t allow it to build up and snowball.
 Don’t water your weeds.

 - Identify thoughts and beliefs that drag you down.
-Make the conscious effort to get rid of them.
+Make a conscious effort to get rid of them.

 - Try and minimize “regrets”.
 The past is gone.
 The future is unknown.
 And there’s a solid reason why the “present” is called a gift.